samparkewolfe/Sound_Control/README.txt

 Make recorded data pulse shorter.
 (DONE)
 Hold down the record button to record a longer period.
 (DONE) Delete the regression classification titles.
-(DONE)
+(DONE) Make a hybrid model to classify granulators on off.

 SAMPLE PLAYER
 Initialise the silence message in the umenu.
 (DONE) Update when run turns on.
 (DONE)

 GRANULATOR
-Sliders default to the middle
+Sliders default to the middle.
+(DONE)
 Play defaults to on.
+(DONE)
-Make a hybrid model to classify granulators on off.
+Hook up to hybrid model.

 LEAP
 Make visualisation indicate Z position better.